International Engineering Program

 1. Begin Wintersemester* (Mid October – Mid February)

-2. Enroll for both winter and summer semesters: This means that you will then be eligible for a health insurance and a Hessen- or Niedersachsen-Ticket (for regional travel), and also ensures that your residence/work permit (Aufenthaltstitel in passport) is valid throughout the year.
+2. Enroll for Both Winter and Summer Semesters: This means that you will then be eligible for a complimentary Deutschland ticket (for travel regional trains, city buses, subways and trams), and also ensures that your residence/work permit (Aufenthaltstitel in passport) is valid throughout the year.

-• Braunschweig (TUBS): Inform the staff which courses you took on the form(s) below.
+• Braunschweig (TUBS): Inform the staff which courses you took on this course certificate form.
 Include classes in which you registered for an exam, took the exam but failed (received a “5”).
-Use this missing course certificates (Fehlende Scheine) option, because most of you will not be in Braunschweig anymore by the time your grades are in.
-If you do have your grade already for a course, you can use this course certificate form.
 Once they have all your certificates, they will issue your transcript and then send two copies to your home university.
 Before you leave Braunschweig follow the IO’s departure guide.

 November – January

-• Location/assignment typically worked out with Dr. Tracksdorf by summer/fall semester.
-For those placed in automotive companies: Apply now for the FISITA bursary scholarship (before internship starts).
+• Location/assignment typically worked out with Dr. Berka by summer/fall semester.

 2. Getting Courses Transferred and Intent to Graduate (if applicable):